kelvinch9/MCIT-Chrome-Extension/README.md

  HTML, CSS, JavaScript, Chrome APIs

  **Overview**\
  We've created a MCIT Portal in the form of a chrome extension that allows easy navigation to frequent links for the MCIT program.
-As full-time students, we've wasted a lot of time bookmarking links, clicking through layers within coursera, and digging through email and slack channels to find imporant links.
+As full-time students, we've wasted a lot of time bookmarking links, clicking through layers within Coursera, and digging through email and Slack channels to find imporant links.
 The MCIT Portal solves this problem in a lightweight and intuitive chrome extension.

  <p align="center">